 Our goal is to identify where those records are, what condition they are in, and how researchers can access them.
 We hope the catalog and the records uncovered during the project will become a foundation for future research, preservation, and education.
 African Americans have been part of Schenectady since colonial times, but their presence, activities, and experiences are significantly underrepresented in the collections available to the public in repositories like SCHS.
 Churches, community organizations, black-owned businesses, and individuals have their own historical collections.
 The catalog will connect those isolated collections and make them visible and available to the public.

 The project received a grant award from the Documentary Heritage Program, an initiative of the New York State Archives.
-Funding for the survey phase of the project has been provided by Schenectady County.
+Funding for the survey phase of the project has been provided by Schenectady County and the Institute of Museum and Library Services.
 Working with an advisory committee of prominent community members, we hope to engage the community in telling their own stories and preserving the materials that illustrate and complement the history and heritage.

 There are a lot of different ways that people record their lives and experiences: church records, organization or business records, diaries, oral histories, letters, photographs, videos, music, and art.
 Our goal is to support preservation for all types of items created by African Americans in Schenectady and connected to the community’s history.